watrs-csumb/footprints/README.md

 ## app.py
 This is the script application that generates the footprint and exports:
 * A folder containing a shapefile
-* A GeoJSON file
+* A GeoJSON file with the geometry of the time-integrated footprint polygon.
-* An overlap heatmap centered around the tower
+* A heatmap image centered around the tower.
+Values representing the % of footprints covering a pixel.
-* A polygon figure of the footprint with the source_contour_ratio factored in.
+* A figure of the footprint polygon centered around the tower.

 ### Run app.py
 ```bash